freifunk-gluon/gluon/docs/features/wlan-configuration.rst

   uci set gluon-core.@wireless[0].preserve_channels='1'

+When channels should be preserved, toggling the outdoor mode will have no effect on the channel settings.
+Therefore, the Outdoor mode settings won't be displayed in config mode.
 Keep in mind that nodes running wifi interfaces on custom channels can't mesh with default nodes anymore!